bohlinger/wavy/docs/tutorials_stats.rst

 :math:`SI_{rmsd} = \frac{rmsd}{mean(x_{_v})}\cdot100`

 Model activity ratio (MAR) is the dimensionless ratio of the standard deviation of the observation to the standard deviation of the forecast.
+The MAR expresses the ratio of variability in each product.
+A value >1 implies that the numerator has a higher variability, whereas a value <1 implies the opposite.

 MAR = :math:`\frac{std(x_{_v})}{std(x_{_f})}`